-Realising our ecological nature brings personal and ecological healing simultaneously.
-When the self is lived as nature, both can flourish.
+When the self is experienced as part of nature, both flourish.

-Wild places seems to provide a powerful context for our ecological selves to unfold naturally, so ‘wilderness work’ forms the core of my programmes and projects.
-However, I do spend the majority of my time working in more conventional ways – as a consultant, teacher and mentor.
+Wild places seem to provide a powerful context for our ecological selves to unfold naturally, so ‘wilderness work’ forms the core of my practice.
+However, I do spend the majority of my time working in more conventional ways – as a consultant and facilitator.